Olumoroti/ASC_Work/README.md

 # All Star Code Assignments

 ## How To Run
-* Navigate to directory
+* Navigate to directory in Terminal
 * Run filename using node